Nome, Alaska: Gold rush

 In May 1910, the Industrial Worker, the newspaper of the Industrial Workers of the World (IWW), published a notice from the Nome Miners' Union and Local 240 of the Western Federation of Miners for all unemployed workers to stay away, saying that "All the rich mines are practically worked out."

-Fires in 1905 and 1934, as well as violent storms in 1900, 1913, 1945 and 1974, destroyed much of Nome's gold rush-era architecture.
+Fires in 1905 and 1934, and violent storms in 1900, 1913, 1945 and 1974, destroyed much of Nome's gold rush-era architecture.
 The pre-fire "Discovery Saloon" is now a private residence and is being slowly restored as a landmark.

 The Black Wolf Squadron, under the command of Capt.
-St. Clair Streett, landed here on August 23, 1920, after the culmination of a 4527-mile flight from Mitchel Field.
+St. Clair Streett, landed here on August 23, 1920, after the culmination of a 4,527-mile flight from Mitchel Field.
 Noel Wien and Gene Miller based their air services from Nome in June 1927.

 Serum run

 In 1925, Nome was the destination of the famous Great Race of Mercy, in which dog sleds played a large part in transporting diphtheria antitoxin serum through harsh conditions.
 In 1973, Nome became the ending point of the 1,049+ mi (1,600+ km) Iditarod Trail Sled Dog Race.
 The latter part of its route was used in the serum run.

-The sled driver of the final leg of the relay was the Norwegian-born Gunnar Kaasen; his lead sled dog was Balto.
+The sled driver of the final leg of the relay was the Norwegian-born Gunnar Kaasen.
+His lead sled dog was Balto.
 A statue of Balto by F.G.
 Roth stands near the Central Park Zoo in Central Park, New York City.
 Leonhard Seppala ran the penultimate, and longest, leg of the 1925 serum run to Nome.
-One of his dogs, Togo, is considered the forgotten hero of the Great Race of Mercy; another of his dogs, Fritz, is preserved and on display at the Carrie M. McLain Memorial Museum in Nome.
+One of his dogs, Togo, is considered the forgotten hero of the Great Race of Mercy.
+Another of his dogs, Fritz, is preserved and on display at the Carrie M. McLain Memorial Museum in Nome.